Bhanu-Kommula/Notes/Microservices-SpringCloud/Notes-1.md

        /Users/bhanuprasadkommula/Documents/BhanuProject/git-localconfig-repo/

-            git init - this will initialize an empty repository so that we can make use of this dir as a git repo
+            git init - this will initialize an empty repository so that we can make use of this dir to store all our configuration files in this dir ( git-localconfig-repo)

+Now open a text editor (vscode) and navigate to that folder and create a new file name it as limits-service.properties,  so let's store limit-service properties in this repository.
+Now copy the limitservice properties from application.properties of limitservice.